libgdx/libgdx.github.io/_pages/dev/-tutorials/simple_game_extended.md

 		}
 	}

-        //Rest of class still omitted...
+        // Rest of class still omitted...

 }